 Our Community and Education team work with grassroots community organisations to deliver projects that really make a difference to the lives of local people.
 One such project is our work with Salford Young Carers – offering weekend drama workshops for 25 young carers (under the age of 18), providing them with a positive break from their caring responsibilities, the chance to meet other young carers, have fun and to express themselves through drama based workshops.

 The Lowry also works hard to take art and artists out into local communities, particularly focussing on the hard to reach communities.
-Walkabout delivers high quality participant-led arts engagement activities through neighbourhood residencies, giving first time exposure to the richness of the arts.
+One such project is Walkabout, which delivers high quality participant-led arts engagement activities through neighbourhood residencies, giving first time exposure to the richness of the arts.

 Nurture talent in young people